Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Data Analysis

 The results of the analysis are presented in Figure \ref{ana:res} and are discussed in two parts: (1) diagnostics assessing the extent of positivity violations based on intervention values, and (2) estimates of three estimands.

-Figure \ref{fig:ana1} illustrates the proposed non-overlap ratios as diagnostics for identifying positivity violations in continuous interventions.
-These ratios, calculated as a function of the intervention $\text{EFV}_{36}$, represent the proportion of the population where the intervention is not feasible, based on 3 support levels of non-overlap detection.
+Figure \ref{fig:ana1} reports the proposed non-overlap ratio as a diagnostic for positivity violations under continuous interventions.
+For each target intervention value \(\text{EFV}_{36}=a\), the ratio estimates the fraction of children for whom that target appears unsupported given their baseline covariates, shown for three support levels (\(90\%\), \(95\%\), and \(99\%\)).

-The non-overlap ratios remain low across all support levels within the central intervention range (approximately $1$ to $3.5$ mg/L), suggesting minimal violations of positivity in this region and supporting reliable causal estimation.
-However, at the boundaries of the intervention range---below $1$ mg/L or above $3.5$ mg/L---the ratios increase, indicating more frequent violations.
-Notably, near $0$ mg/L, the non-overlap ratio rises sharply, signaling strong violations of the positivity assumption, consistent with the fact that concentrations this low are virtually impossible to observe.
+Across the central range of concentrations (approximately \(1\) to \(3.5\) mg/L), the non-overlap ratio is close to zero at all support levels, indicating that these targets are broadly supported and that causal estimation is least sensitive to positivity issues.
+In contrast, the ratio increases at the boundaries—below \(1\) mg/L and above \(3.5\) mg/L—indicating that these targets are unsupported for a nontrivial subset of the population.
+The sharp rise near \(0\) mg/L is consistent with concentrations in this region being extremely rare in the data.

-Figure \ref{fig:ana2} show the estimated curves of the most feasible intervention across three support levels compared with the standard causal concentration-response curve.
-In regions with positivity violations, using the most feasible intervention strategy differs from the CDRC, while closely aligning with standard estimates in well-supported regions.
-This means whenever a concentration value seems unlikely or implausible, we do not enforce this intervention but rather use the closest value that is possible.
-This may happen, for example, if there are patients with a very slow metabolism who will never be able to clear the drug fast enough to ever achieve concentrations under $1$ mg/L.
+Figure \ref{fig:ana2} shows the estimated feasible dose--response curves at three support levels alongside the standard causal concentration--response curve (CDRC).
+In well-supported regions the feasible and standard curves are similar, while they diverge near the boundaries where non-overlap is detected.
+This behavior reflects the definition of the feasible strategy: for a given target concentration on the x-axis, children for whom that target is unsupported are mapped to the closest supported concentration before evaluating the outcome regression.
+In this setting, such adjustments are most relevant for extreme targets that some clinical/metabolic profiles are unlikely to attain.

-Figure \ref{fig:ana3} compares all estimated causal curves across three support levels.
-As the support level increases, more positivity violations are tolerated for both the feasible intervention and triming estimands.
-However, the triming estimand exhibits instability in regions with strong positivity violations, suggesting that it may not be the optimal approach in this analysis.
+Figure \ref{fig:ana3} compares all estimated curves by support level.
+As the support level increases, the procedure tolerates more non-overlap, so feasible and trimming curves can differ over a wider range of targets.
+In this analysis, the estimated trimming curve becomes unstable in regions with strong non-overlap, suggesting limited practical support at the extremes.